 With increased risks and competition, you’ll want to leverage Business Intelligence or BI as a comprehensive solution to help you make data-backed business decisions.

 What Is Business Intelligence And Why It’s Booming

 Some business owners may be unfamiliar with the term Business Intelligence or BI.
 It is not a new concept as BI revolves on making the best use of data when making business decisions.
-But recent developments of technologies have given a new dynamic to BI and it’s growing at a rapid pace.
+But recent developments in technologies have given a new dynamic to BI and it’s growing at a rapid pace.

 In a nutshell, Business Intelligence is the application of tools, analytics, processes, and systems to enable data-driven decisions to be made across all levels of an organization.

-Fueled by cloud infrastructures, IoT and analytics technology, the Business Intelligence market has seen the emergence of vendors providing advanced tools that turns massive chunks of industry data into meaningful insights for businesses.
+Fueled by cloud infrastructures, IoT, and analytics technology, the Business Intelligence market has seen the emergence of vendors providing advanced tools that turns massive chunks of industry data into meaningful insights for businesses.

 The global Business Intelligence market is valued at $15.64 billion in 2016 and is expected to achieve $29.48 billion by 2021.
 (1) With the current factors in the global business environment, the growth of BI will predictably increase to $147.19 billion by 2025.
 (2)

 How Business Intelligence Adoption Affects Competitiveness

 Like it or not, you’ll have to pay attention to where the Business Intelligence market is heading and what it means for your business.
 By leveraging on the latest Business Intelligence analytics, your business will be more competitive in various areas.